GOAL

 ## Agent Mode

-- use Context7 MCP to get docs for any tool
+- use Context7 MCP tools to get docs/wiki for any framework etc

 - Think carefully and only action the specific task I have given you with the most concise and elegant solution that changes as little code as possible.